 #3.
 As long as there are treads present, the tire is safe to use.

 Most experts have suggested that checking your car tires’ tread depth is one of the ways to know when it is time to replace them.
-However, it always does not mean that as long as car tire contains enough treads, they are safe to use and do not need replacement.
+However, it always does not mean that as long as a car tire contains enough treads, they are safe to use and do not need replacement.

 Generally speaking, car and tire manufacturers recommend that tires should be replaced after five or six years.
 That is because even if they still look good, they are already “old” enough and won’t be able to function as well as before.